thundercore/developers-portal/docs-en/pre-release-mainnet.md

 The only difference between now and the public launch is that the public will be able to easily participate in the ThunderCore consensus process by running full nodes, and staking.

-## When is the public launch of the ThunderCore Mainnet planned?
-ThunderCore is planning for a public launch of its Mainnet in Q3 2019.
-It is important to note, however, that the Pre-Release Mainnet contains full functionality.

 ## How will the public launch of the Mainnet impact the chain?
 At the time of public launch, the chain will continue to operate uninterrupted and anyone will be able to run a ThunderCore full node.
 Full node source code will be made publicly available at that time.